 With the lodge as your base, you can easily explore Martinborough, and if you have time for only one winery, make it Ata Rangi.
 The benchmark varietal here is Pinot Noir, which distinguishes itself with an ability to age with grace and finesse (not forever — a few years will do).
 The cellar door (or “tasting room” to those of us in the United States) is particularly charming, as it is in the original winery.
 Rustic and cozy, it offers the chance for an intimate tasting.

 That wine comes from Cloudy Bay, a winery now owned by the French luxury goods conglomerate LVMH.
-The cellar door operation occupies a spacious, airy structure with a delightful courtyard.
+The cellar door operation, just four minutes away from Marlborough Lodge, occupies a spacious, airy structure with a delightful courtyard.
 In addition to the iconic Sauvignon Blanc bottling, try the Te Koko Sauvignon Blanc, fermented with wild yeasts and aged in French oak barrels.

 Also in Marlborough, Villa Maria produces a fine Sauvignon Blanc, with a citrusy edge and suggestions of stone fruits such as peach and apricot.
 If, like me, you enjoy dessert wines, try the Late Harvest Riesling and the Late Harvest Sémillon.